amphitheatre-app/playground/README.md

 To run the playground locally, run:

-- `yarn` to install dependencies
+- `pnpm` to install dependencies
-- `yarn build` to compile the app and place it in the `build/` directory
+- `pnpm build` to compile the app and place it in the `build/` directory
-- `yarn start` to serve from the `build/` directory and open a page on your browser.
+- `pnpm start` to serve from the `build/` directory and open a page on your browser.

-For a fast edit-refresh cycle when developing run `yarn dev`.
+For a fast edit-refresh cycle when developing run `pnpm dev`.
 This will start an http server and automatically re-compile the TypeScript, HTML and CSS files whenever they change.